Fort McPherson: Pershing Hall

 The original and present-day bachelor officers' quarters (Building 16) was completed in 1904.
 This facility was originally given the number 16 to incorporate the structure with the numbering system for the 19 sets of quarters on Staff Row, numbered 1 through 20, which is the reason why there is no number 16 on Staff Row.
 This building was named in honor of General of the Armies of the United States John "Blackjack" Pershing.
 During his career, Pershing served as the commander-in-chief of the American Expeditionary Forces in World War I and later as the Army chief of staff.

 Van Horn Hall

 Completed in 1889 as the original post headquarters, this two-story structure (Building 41) contained office space for the commander, adjutant, sergeant major, clerks, library, mail and court martial room.
-In 1891, the first rental of a telephone line to Atlanta for $12.50 a month was authorized.
-In 1893, $17 was approved for material and labor to install electric bells and connections in the building to facilitate communication and the transaction of business in the headquarters.
-Thus, the first known "intercom" system was installed on post.
 This building was named in honor of Brig.
 Gen. Robert O. Van Horn, who served as post commander from January 1934 until August 1940.
 This six-and-a-half-year period is the longest post commander's tour in the installation's history.
 In 1957, the building became office space for the staff judge advocate.